bingyangchen/KM-software/System Design/System Design Blueprint.md

 In conclusion, system design is a multifaceted and complex process that requires a deep understanding of various components, protocols, and techniques.
 This blog post has provided an overview of essential topics such as DNS, load balancing, API Gateway, video and image handling, caching, databases, unique ID generation, standard components like payment and recommendation services, and chat and streaming protocols.

 By leveraging this knowledge, developers can create scalable, efficient, and reliable systems that cater to diverse requirements and provide a seamless user experience.
-It’s crucial to remember that system design is an iterative process and that continuous improvement is vital to building and maintaining successful applications.
+It's crucial to remember that system design is an iterative process and that continuous improvement is vital to building and maintaining successful applications.
 With a solid foundation in these core concepts and a focus on adaptability, developers can confidently tackle the challenges of designing and implementing robust systems.